PelionIoT/mbl-docs/Docs/introduction.md

 * Full commercial support for customers who need a firm SLA and platform longevity.
 * Tools to help you get prototyping and demoing quickly, including support for popular development boards and production ready modules.

-For application developers, the Device Management layer and the integration with Pelion Device Management services provides:
+For application developers, the integration with Pelion Device Management services provides:

+* Support for the Device Management Client for simple in-field provisioning and over-the-air device configuration.
 * Device discovery and secure identity in the Device Management device directory, to protect against impersonation or cloning.
 * Large-scale management of device groups.
 * Device status monitoring, including notifications of connection status.
 * Device firmware update and application management.
 * Access control at the account level.
-* Support for the Device Management Client for simple in-field provisioning and over-the-air device configuration.
-* Integration with the Pelion service for device provisioning, connectivity and firmware updates.
-To allow different development teams to deliver updates more efficiency, the MBL root file system and individual applications can be updated independently.

 ### Get started